cduck/aperture-scripting/README.md

 Generate a `paths` field in each aperture used in the *board*.

 Most apertures are defined as ideal shapes (for example circles or rectangles).
 This function will generate a series of contours for each of these ideal shapes.
 These contours can be used for rasterization and rendering of the apertures.
 See the source code of [Gerber Viewer](http://piratery.net/grbv/) for more details on how to use these generated paths.

+Note that to generate paths for apertures using macros, you will need the [lgpc module from lhf](http://www.tecgraf.puc-rio.br/~lhf/ftp/lua/#lgpc).
 ## 4.3 - boards.extents module

 This module contain several functions to compute the extents of a board or its components.
 All extents are of type `region`, which is a table with fields `left`, `right`, `bottom` and `top`, virtual fields `width`, `height` `area` and `empty` and several operator overloads.